fermyon/developer/content/cloud/cloud-command-reference.md

 SUBCOMMANDS:
-    help               Print this message or the help of the given subcommand(s) key-value-store    Unlink an app from a key value store sqlite             Unlink an app from a SQLite database
+    help               Print this message or the help of the given subcommand(s) key-value          Unlink an app from a key value store sqlite             Unlink an app from a SQLite database
 ```